 The allowable time to completion begins at the time a student first enrolls in an MD program.
 All leaves of absence for any reason, repeat years, incomplete courses for any reason, and repeated courses count toward the allowable time for completion of the MD degree.

 The college will evaluate SAP each year, following the spring term.
-If students fail to meet all requirements for satisfactory academic progress, the College will not certify them as eligible for federal student aid.
+If students fail to meet all requirements for SAP, the College will not certify them as eligible for federal student aid.

-If aid for a medical student is cancelled due to not maintaining satisfactory academic progress, the student can have eligibility reinstated once he/she is in good standing with all SAP requirements.
-Students may reestablish eligibility for financial aid at any point during the academic year and be given the same consideration for aid as other students maintaining satisfactory academic progress.
+If aid for a medical student is cancelled due to not maintaining SAP, the student can have eligibility reinstated once he/she is in good standing with all SAP requirements.
+Students may reestablish eligibility for financial aid at any point during the academic year and be given the same consideration for aid as other students maintaining SAP.

 Depending upon when students regain their eligibility, they may become eligible for financial aid for the payment period in which it is determined they have met the SAP requirements; otherwise, it would become effective the following payment period.
 Students should track their progress as it is their responsibility to notify the OSFA in writing if they feel they have regained their financial aid eligibility.
 Since SAP is only reviewed at the conclusion of the spring term for all students, it is extremely important that students notify the OSFA in a timely fashion, if they feel they have regained eligibility during the summer and/or fall terms.

-Students are encouraged to work with the Office of Student Affairs to develop their appeal.
-The Financial Aid Office in conjunction with the Satisfactory Academic Progress Committee will review and decide on all appeals.
+Students are encouraged to work with the Office of Student Affairs (OSA) to develop their appeal.
+The SAP Committee, in conjunction with OSFA, will review and decide on all appeals.